scottglew/TMGResponsiveAuthForms/README.md

 #Installation

-1. For Outlook Web Access, copy the existing Exchange Templates folder at:
+1. For Outlook Web Access, copy the existing Exchange Templates folder on your Forefront TMG Server at:
 	`C:\Program Files\Microsoft Forefront Threat Management Gateway\Templates\CookieAuthTemplates\Exchange`

 	For all other sites, copy the existing ISA Templates folder at: